 Update on the EU Authorised Representative & Brexit

 The UK is no longer a member of the European Union.
 However, until December 31st, 2020 it will be bound by EU legislation.
 From January 1st, 2021 the UK will be completely outside of the European Union.
 Negotiations regarding a future trade deal are ongoing, while Covid-19 restrictions continue.
-The UK is expected to leave the end of the year and has the option, until June 30th, to seek an extension to the December 31st, 2020 departure date.
+The UK is expected to leave at the end of the year and has the option, until June 30th, to seek an extension to the December 31st, 2020 departure date.
 We look at the latest on the EU Authorised Representative and Brexit.

 Since 2016 we have engaged with many companies that wish to move their EU Authorised Representative from the UK to Ireland.
 We have assisted them in moving their EU Authorised Representative from the UK to Ireland.
 However, there are still many companies that have not yet appointed a new representative.
 Our advice to them is to ‘act now’.